CloudLabs-Samples/EduLabs/Demo/AlgonquinCollege/labs/Introduction to  cloud computing /lab.md

-# Lab 5: Introduction to Cloud Computing - SQL Databases
+# Lab 5: Introduction to Cloud Computing

 ## Prerequisites:
 Before beginning this lab, make sure you have the following tools installed: